-This should be really simple, but unfortunately it is no longer the case.
+This should be really simple, but unfortunately it is not the case.
 STC, ITT (and various others) used to make an NTC (Negative Temperature Coefficient) thermistor - and the the RA53/4 (or R53/4), were specifically intended for this purpose.
 I can find no-one who supplies this part any more.
 The unit is (was!) a directly heated glass encapsulated bead type, with a response time that is fast enough to be usable, but not so fast as to cause low frequency distortion.
 This particular device has been used in hundreds of audio oscillator designs (and millions of oscillators) over the years, but now we need to use something different.

 RA53 Thermistor (5kΩ at 20°C)

 If you happen to find thermistors that look like this, then (and only then) can you build the circuit shown in Figure 7.
 There are many different thermistors available from nearly all suppliers world-wide, but only this type can be used for amplitude stabilisation of an oscillator.
 Most 'normal' miniature thermistors are designed for temperature sensing, and are not suitable.
 I have had countless photos of small thermistors sent by people wanting to know if they will work, and the answer is always "no".

 There are a number of possibilities for amplitude stabilisation, outlined below (best to worst) ...